Table of Contents:

 When a person opens an email and clicks on a link connected to it, a violation has occurred.
 In a matter of seconds, a Trojan horse or other malicious software is downloaded or a form appears on the recipient’s computer screen, requiring them to enter their personal information.

-4. Website spoofing is the practice of building a fake website in order to commit fraud. phishers exploit the names, logos, pictures, and even the code of the original website to make spoof sites appear real.
+4. Website spoofing is the practice of building a fake website in order to commit a bank impersonation scam.
+Phishers exploit the names, logos, pictures, and even the code of the original website to make spoof sites appear real.
 This includes the URL in your browser’s address bar, as well as the padlock icon on your browser toolbar’s bottom right corner.

 6. Skimming is the practice of obtaining sensitive information from credit or debit cards by reading the magnetic strip on the back of the card.
 Fraudsters read the magnetic strip on the back of a credit/debit/ATM card to get the cardholder’s personal information.